dirkk0/aframe-playground/README.md

 # A-Frame Playground

 The A-Frame playground aims to provide a tool to edit and show A-Frame examples in the most frictionless way possible.
-It doesn't need any online connection and only works with a local webserver.
+It doesn't need any online connection and only needs a local webserver.

 Made for educational purposes to teach [A-Frame](https://aframe.io/) but can also be used with standard HTML.